bjones1/CodeChat/README.rst

 Recent changes
 --------------
+- Code and web views both open simultaneously, all edits are immediately compiled and then synced.
 - Window title shows current project directory and open file.
 - Added ``Create new project``, bug fixes.
 - Added a window to show output from the Sphinx build process.